 - Consider new collections or reworking existing collections if common searches appear for products.
 Make your collections based on user preference.

 - Assist shoppers in refining their search results with filters on the results page.

 - Provide default suggestions like bestsellers on the search results page when no products match the query.

-You can do all this with Instant Search Plus.
-It is the best search app in Shopify.
+You can do all this with Fast Simon.
+It is my favourite search app on Shopify.

 Options make decisions hard.
 We handle complicated situations with inaction.

 Help shoppers find what they want with filters when your store has product options that are complex or apply to groups of people.
 The collection filter app helps a lot of Shopify stores with filter functionality and design.